-– What causes an occlusion?
+– What causes a retinal vessel occlusion?

 – What are the risk factors?

 – Managing your general health after a vessel occlusion